conduktor/conduktor-docs/src/pages/changelog/Gateway-3.6.0.md

 * Improvement: Encryption mustache templates
 * Improvement: Encryption Hard Failure Mode
 * Improvement: Encryption add namespace support for vault KMS

+### Quality of Life Improvements
+- Added a new CLI command `conduktor run generateServiceAccountToken` to generate the JWT for Local service accounts.
+Update your CLI to version 0.3.5 or higher.

 ### Fixes 🔨